Cal Johnson (businessman): Career

 Following the war, Johnson helped exhume soldiers' bodies from temporary graves at battlefield sites for reinterment in cemeteries.
 He struggled financially, however, and sank into alcoholism and poverty.
 He finally found employment as a bartender, and in 1879, used his savings to lease a saloon at the corner of Gay and Vine.
 By the mid-1880s, he had accumulated around $20,000, and bought the saloon outright.
 He also purchased two other saloons, one at the corner of Vine and Central, the other at the corner of Gay and Wall.
 By the turn of the 20th century, his saloon at the corner of Gay and Vine, known as the Poplar Log (later renamed the Lone Tree), was one of the most popular in the city.

 Johnson served as an alderman on Knoxville's city council from 1883 to 1885.
 He also began buying thoroughbred racehorses, and attended races across the South.
 In 1893, one of his horses broke a world speed record at the Columbian Exposition in Chicago.
 Johnson also established Knoxville's only racetrack, in what is now the Burlington neighborhood near Chilhowee Park.
 The track has since been converted into a street, Speedway Circle.

 In 1907, Knoxville passed a prohibition ordinance that forced the city's saloons, including Johnson's, to close.
 The following year, Johnson opened one of Knoxville's first movie houses on Central, but the business failed.
 In 1910, as part of the Appalachian Exposition, Johnson cut down the lone tree in the middle of his racetrack to allow the first airplane to visit the city to land.
-He later donated a house at the corner of Vine and Patton for the establishment of the city's African-American YMCA.
+He later donated a house at the corner of Vine and Patton for the establishment of the city's YMCA for African-Americans.
 At his death in 1925, his net worth was estimated at $300,000 to $500,000.